landoskape/vrAnalysis/vrAnalysis2/analysis/same_cell_candidates/discussion.md

    - ROI positions in the imaging field (converted to μm using a scaling factor of 1.3 μm/pixel)

 2. Activity data processing:
-   - Loading spike data ("corrected" by default)
+   - Loading spike data (configurable via `spks_type` parameter)
-   - Optional neuropil correction (coefficient = 1.0 by default)
+   - Optional neuropil correction (coefficient configurable, defaults to 1.0)
+   - Option to exclude redundant ROIs using `mpciROIs.redundant` mask is present, but should always be set to False because this analysis is the very analysis that identifies redundant ROIs!
+The params handling implement this automatically.

 ## Pair-wise ROI Analysis